lmorchard/blog.decafbad.com/_posts/2005-04-30-initial-tiger-thoughts.markdown

 [pf]: http://www.cocoatech.com/

-* For ExposÃ© and Dashboard, I wish the row of F'Keys at the top of the keyboard were actually at the bottom.
+* For Exposé and Dashboard, I wish the row of F'Keys at the top of the keyboard were actually at the bottom.

   It sounds pitiful, but after getting used to slamming fingers down on CMD-Space for Quicksilver (and now Spotlight), reaching *all the way up there* seems like a waste--especially when I have to get my *arm* involved to move my hand, versus just some fingers.
 And, no, moving a mouse pointer *way over* into a corner doesn't help.
 Nor does tapping a corner of the trackpad, ala [SideTrack][st].